kallaway/100-days-of-code/r1-log.md

 Today's Progress: I studied on openclassrooms and FCC- Object Oriented Programming.
 There was so much information to take in.
 I need to study more about those.
 Also registered Microsoft EDX courseand computational thinking and logic.

 Feelings: I felt helpless today, I am feeling so unconfident about my skills, and didn't know what to do.
 Then, I searched about brain capacity and downloaded apps to improve my brain, I really want to change my mind.
 I am so regretful about those university years that I was stuck on Instagram , I got very dumb; because of that superficial environment and physical superiority was the first priority in my life.
 I didn't invest enough to improve myself just crammed the books before exams and graduated without giving enough time to implement.
 I wish I knew the value of time that time, too.

+Day 54: January 26, 2020

+Today's Progress: Almost finished OpenClassrooms JavaScript course;but I couldn't solve the last project.I searched and I don't know my mistake.
+I will search tomorrow.
+Then I studied about classes and objects in next.tech sandbox.
+It's very good, they are courses that you can interact.
+After that, I did some flexbox zombies and also styled Google terms and privacy page.Then, I remembered scotch.io and started doing the course because there are so many projects.
+I am enjoying so far.

+Feelings: good, just I don't have enough time to finish everything, I have so much knowledge gap, still.
+I mean I am forgetting.